Ink wash painting: Modern times

 Modern and contemporary Chinese freehand ink wash painting is the most famous of the Shanghai School, and the most representative ones are the following painters.
-Wu Changshuo (吳昌碩 (Wú Chāngshuò) 12 September 1844 – 29 November 1927, also romanised as Wu Changshi, 吳昌石 (Wú Chāngshí)), born Wu Junqing (吳俊卿 (Wú Jùnqīng)), was a prominent painter, calligrapher and seal artist of the late Qing period.
+Wu Changshuo (1844–1927) was a prominent painter, calligrapher and seal artist of the late Qing period.
 He is the leader of the Shanghai School.
 Wu Changshuo's style of painting has profoundly impacted the paintings in Japan.

-Pu Hua (蒲華 (蒲华, P'u Hua, Pú Huá); c.
+Pu Hua (c.
 1834–1911) was a Chinese landscape painter and calligrapher during the Qing dynasty.
-His style name was 'Zuo Ying'.
 Pu painted landscapes and ink bamboo in an unconventional style of free and easy brush strokes.
 He is one of the important representatives of the Shanghai School.

-Wang Zhen (王震 (Wang Chen); 1867–1938), commonly known by his courtesy name Wang Yiting (王一亭 (Wang I-t'ing)), was a prominent businessman and celebrated modern Chinese artist of the Shanghai School.

-Qi Baishi (齊白石 (齐白石, qí bái shí), 齊璜 (齐璜, qí huáng) 1 January 1864 – 16 September 1957) was a Chinese painter noted for the whimsical, often playful style of his ink wash painting works.

-Huang Binhong (黃賓虹 (Huáng Bīnhóng); 1865–1955) was a Chinese literati painter and art historian born in Jinhua, Zhejiang province.
+Wang Zhen (1867–1938) commonly known by his courtesy name Wang Yiting, was a prominent businessman and celebrated modern Chinese artist of the Shanghai School.
+Qi Baishi (1864–1957) was a Chinese painter noted for the whimsical, often playful style of his ink wash painting works.
+Huang Binhong (1865–1955) was a Chinese literati painter and art historian born in Jinhua, Zhejiang province.
 His ancestral home was She County, Anhui province.
 He was the grandson of artist Huang Fengliu.
 He would later be associated with Shanghai and finally Hangzhou.
 He is considered one of the last innovators in the literati style of painting and is noted for his freehand landscapes.